Entropy-Foundation/oracle-pull-example/javascript/radix_client/readme.md

-# Javascript PullServiceClient for Aptos Readme
+# Javascript PullServiceClient for Radix Readme

 This library is designed to interact with a gRPC server for fetching proof data and then using that data to call a smart contract on a blockchain network.
 This readme provides instructions on how to use the library and customize certain